-A recently inaugurated statue is the one honoring Lorena Ochoa, a well-known golfer born in Guadalajara, placed on the Malecon II at the end of Agustín Rodríguez street.
+This statue honors Lorena Ochoa, a well-known golfer born in Guadalajara, placed on the Malecon II at the end of Agustín Rodríguez street. (currently being restaurated)

 Lorena Ochoa was born in Guadalajara, Jalisco on November 15, 1981, she is now a retired golfer, was a member of the main feminine golf circuit, the LPGA (Ladies Professional Golf Association), she was the top-ranked female golfer in the World for more than 3 years.
 She was the first Mexican golfer to rank #1 in the World and is therefore considered the best Mexican golfer of all time.